 Most coverage of protein supplement contamination has focused on the products themselves — lab results, lead levels, brand comparisons.
 Far less attention has been paid to the consumer side of this story: what do people actually know, what are they worried about, and how is it changing the way they shop?

 To answer those questions, CleanProteinList.com deployed two independent consumer research instruments beginning in November 2025.
 The first was a brand interest poll embedded across the site, capturing which brands visitors were actively researching for safety information.
 The second was a voluntary nine-question behavioral quiz probing usage habits, contamination awareness, budget tolerance, and primary purchase motivations.
-This report reflects data collected through April 20, 2026 — 1,764 total poll submissions (~1,606 unique respondents) and 215 quiz completions.
-An earlier version of this report was published February 19, 2026 with approximately 474 poll submissions and 96 quiz completions.
+This report reflects data collected through July 14, 2026 — 2,937 total poll submissions (~2,669 unique respondents) and 286 quiz completions.
+The April update reflected 1,762 poll submissions and 215 quiz completions; the original February 19 release included approximately 474 poll submissions and 96 quiz completions.

 Section 1